apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 Today, fine-tuning isn’t currently supported on OpenAI’s GPT APIs.
 Reportedly though, this is [just because they can’t yet buy GPUs fast enough to meet demand](https://medium.com/predict/what-openai-doesnt-want-you-to-know-the-deleted-sam-altman-article-96192b7cdfc7).
 By 2024 it seems likely that LLM-fuelled products will often use different fine-tuned models for parts of their prompts – or categories of input query – that today have been prototyped as one large generic ChatGPT prompt.

 Going even further, LLMs are great for prototyping and discovering use cases for ML, but “Traditional” ML techniques are capable of some of the same things.
-Once you’ve proved a concept with an LLM and are looking to scale it up in production, it can be worth [reconsidering if LLMs are even the best way to scale and iterate that feature](https://explosion.ai/blog/against-llm-maximalism), and whether a more traditional machine learning approaches could get you the same result faster and cheaper.
+Once you’ve proved a concept with an LLM and are looking to scale it up in production, it can be worth [reconsidering if LLMs are even the best way to scale and iterate that feature](https://explosion.ai/blog/against-llm-maximalism), and whether more traditional machine learning approaches could get you the same result faster and cheaper.

 ## 10. Put a human in the loop
 While LLMs are going to change knowledge work in profound ways, they are still fundamentally accelerators to human endeavours.
 In a lot of cases, ChatGPT-based product prototypes stumble because they’re prompted to exclude the human element and leap right to a final answer unassisted.